domasvz1/DO-Shop-ASP.NET-MVC/README.md

 Decided to work on another branch and this needs to be in master.
 Since this branch is not done yet, will merge everything that was corrected and since it was a lot, decided to merge.

-The idea about this release:
+The main fixes on this release:
 - Started implementing Admin Index Panel with Winkel bootstrap and redoing everything with its styling suggestions;
 - Made sure that pictures would be clickable for admin and that it would display admin pictures;
 - Made sure that If item has no proper picture, a proper picture would be displayed from content;